 The Problem: This is messy stuff.
 Working for your food is hard.

-The Verdict: Fun.
+The Verdict: The St. Lucie Crabhouse is fun.
 Probably better for dinner when you have nowhere to be afterwards.
 Because you know, crabs are messy business.
 I had to wear a bib.